thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 * Anyone in the Procope group can submit a proposal for a piece they want to create.
 Such pieces would be one-off blog posts or videos, and when green lit will go through the process of drafting, reviews, edits, and finally entering the publication queue.
 	* A few authors may do a series, but that will be limited—partly because our publication queue can't maintain several series, and partly because we want to see what contributors provide to the group before promising to support a series.
 * Anyone in the Procope group can add to a topic wishlist.

+#### Publisher role rotation

+We want to encourage publisher rotation.
+This could mean one publisher steps down every six months or year, allowing an interested editor to fill that role.
+This means part of being an editor is getting the specific experience needed to take on the role of publisher.
+(The first handoff may be bumpy, so we'll play this by ear.)

+The depends on both checking the bandwidth of our publishers and potenitally willing editors.
+We'll start this clock once the blog is launched.
+We'll keep this flexible for now, and change if a need for a stricter timetable arises.

+Once we get into video, we might also split publishers into different media domains.
+In the spirit of not trying to solve problems yet we aren't aware of, we'll figure that out as we move along. :)

 ### Publication rights & ownership